 Here are some wonderful pictures taken by Tom Bergeron from the June 20, 2015 workshop.

 The Mass Art Press has five Vandercook presses: 3 SP15s, a Universal 1 and a 219 Old Style.
-The shop houses over 350 cases of type in both metal and wood and may be one of the largest letterpress shops for students in New England.
+Our pressroom type collection includes over 500 fonts of metal and wood type and is one of the largest letterpress shops for students in New England.

 Watch this excellent video about letterpress and book arts at the Mass Art Press!